octue/django-svelte-jsoneditor/README.md

 A plug in widget for django's JSONField that allows manipulation and display of JSON data.
 The widget is built using Jos deJong's new [svelte-jsoneditor](https://github.com/josdejong/svelte-jsoneditor).

 This app is a replacement for `django-jsoneditor` (which uses a deprecated version of the widget, `jsoneditor` - you can [see the differences here](https://github.com/josdejong/svelte-jsoneditor#differences-between-josdejongsvelte-jsoneditor-and-josdejongjsoneditor)).
-You can read about why we're contributing to `django-jsoneditor` [here](https://github.com/nnseva/django-jsoneditor/issues/71), the two projects might merge in the future.
+You can read about why we're not directly contributing to `django-jsoneditor` [here](https://github.com/nnseva/django-jsoneditor/issues/71), the two projects might merge in the future.

 ## Documentation...